fbernutz/die-himmelstraeumerin-blog/Content/sketchnotes/interview-topic-generics.md

 ---
 date: 2021-03-26 17:47
 description: Sketchnote about Generics and how to use them in Swift, in detail about naming conventions, type constraints and code examples.
-tags: sketchnote, generic, iOS, swift, interview-topics
+tags: generic, iOS, swift, interview-topics
 image: images/sketchnotes/interview-topic-generics-small.jpg
 contentCreator: Felizia Bernutz
 linkToContentCreator: https://twitter.com/felibe444